Use activity diagrams with BPM

 You can associate an activity diagram with a business process.
 Activity diagrams are used to describe how a business process or task is completed in a proposed software solution.

 There are three types of activity diagrams:

-- Task recordings – Business processes that are associated with task recordings for Microsoft Dynamics 365 for Finance Operations, Enterprise edition, include activity diagrams and process steps that are automatically generated.
+- Task recordings – Business processes that are associated with task recordings for Microsoft Dynamics 365 for Finance Operations, include activity diagrams and process steps that are automatically generated.